hmdraza9/AppiumTestFw/README.md

-##Appium setup
+Here's the formatted content for your README file, with lines starting with `#` made bold:

+---

+## Appium Setup

 Start Appium server:
-appium --allow-cors
+`appium --allow-cors`

-#Start Appium inspector and start the session with caps matching with the device.
+**# Start Appium inspector and start the session with caps matching with the device.**

-#Open IntelliJ where the test script is written and execute
+**# Open IntelliJ where the test script is written and execute**

-/Users/hmdraza9/Documents/Work/JavaScriptLearn/.gitignore

-#Downloads:

-android-studio-2024.2.1.11-mac_arm.dmg

-Appium-Inspector-2024.9.1-mac-arm64.dmg

-Appium-Server-GUI-mac-1.22.3-4.dmg
+`/Users/hmdraza9/Documents/Work/JavaScriptLearn/.gitignore`

+**# Downloads:**

+- `android-studio-2024.2.1.11-mac_arm.dmg`
+- `Appium-Inspector-2024.9.1-mac-arm64.dmg`
+- `Appium-Server-GUI-mac-1.22.3-4.dmg`

-#Appium server can be installed through brew and can be started/stopped from there.
-Command is - ‘appium --allow-cors’
+**# Appium server can be installed through brew and can be started/stopped from there.
+Command is - `appium --allow-cors`**

+---